ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Adding ESXi servers to vCenter Server instances
+# Adding ESXi servers to vCenter Server single-zone instances
 {: #vc_addingservers}

-You can expand the capacity of your VMware&reg; vCenter Server® instance according to your business needs by adding VMware ESXi™ servers.
+You can expand the capacity of your VMware® vCenter Server® instance according to your business needs by adding VMware ESXi™ servers.

 * For existing instances with VMware vSphere® 6.7u1, you can add new ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
 * For existing instances with vSphere 6.5, when you add ESXi servers, the vSphere version matches the vSphere version of the existing ESXi servers in the instance.
 If you updated the vSphere version for the vCenter Server instance or for the existing ESXi servers, you might want to use the newer vSphere version for future additions of ESXi servers.
 To do so, open a VMware Solutions Support ticket to request that the VMware Solutions database is updated to reflect the correct (newer) version to be applied.